FIVE MOST SURPRISING FINDS

 The numbers tell a story that no political narrative can override.

-Black America does not have a resource problem.
-It has an organization problem.
-The wealth is being generated.
-It is being extracted.
-Every nation that has transformed itself in a single generation — Singapore, South Korea, Rwanda — began with a plan, a coordinating institution, and the discipline to execute.
-Black America has the economic base.
-It has the population.
-It has the cultural capital.
-What it does not have is the architecture to keep what it produces.
-Build the architecture, and the economics solve themselves.
+Black America faces no resource problem; its challenge lies in organization.
+Wealth gets generated only to be extracted.
+Every nation that transformed itself in a single generation — Singapore, South Korea, Rwanda — began with a plan, a coordinating institution, and the discipline to execute.
+Black America holds the economic base along with the population and cultural capital, yet lacks the architecture to retain what it produces.
+Build that architecture and the economics solve themselves.